 Trees: All veteran trees will be retained as part of the proposed scheme.
 Substantial work has been undertaken to ensure that they are protected to ensure their longevity, and they form an integral part of the landscaping proposals.

-Flooding: Whilst a section of the scheme will be in the outer extent of the River Stour floodplain, and there is a small loss of capacity for the flood plain, this is off-set by the inclusion of a number of attenuation basins.
-These will also form part of the landscaping features and contribute towards making this area a place where people can spend leisure time in a green open space.
+Flooding: Whilst a section of the scheme will be in the outer extent of the River Stour floodplain, and there is a small loss of capacity for the floodplain, which has been off-set by a new landscape design.
+A landscaping strategy will contribute towards making this area a place where people can spend leisure time in a green open space.